EndPointCorp/end-point-blog/2020/06/16/developing-in-linux-via-docker-in-windows-10-wsl2.html.md

 2. Restart your machine.
 3. Set WSL 2 as the default version with: `wsl --set-default-version 2`.
 Also from a PowerShell.
 4. Install your desired distribution from the Microsoft Store.
 In my case, I chose [Ubuntu 20.04 LTS](https://www.microsoft.com/es-do/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1&activetab=pivot:overviewtab).
-5. After installing, open the resulting new app from the Start menu and it should come up with a command line console, and wait for it to finish installing.
+5. After installing, open the "Ubuntu 20.04 LTS" app from the Start menu and it should come up with a command line console.
+Wait for it to finish installing.
 It should prompt for a username and password along the way.
+Choose something you won't forget.

 Optionally, you can install the [Windows Terminal](https://github.com/microsoft/terminal) app to get a better command line experience.
 Windows Terminal can be used to interact with PowerShell and the classic CMD, and also with our WSL distributions.